MaxBurgert/gethigh/README.md

+# No ping, no game
+Yesterday we reworked our network protocol which is now based on enums instead of Strings.
+We implemented chat commands through which is now possible to change ones nickname.
+When closing the application, the client gets now properly logged out from the server and all background threads are closed.
+With ping/pong the server now checks if the client sends signs of a working connection, if he doesn't, the server will disconnect the client after three seconds from the server.
+In sight of milestone 2 we reviewed our code and documented as much as we could.
+Today, we want to descide on our code quality concept and document our protocol in a seperate file.

+`Max Burgert on 24.03`

 # Chatter like a magpie
 A small step for mankind, a giant leap towards milestone 2!
 We now got a working chat between several clients with UI implementation.
 Earlier this week we fixed a problem where displaying the chat in the JavaFX textarea threw a NullPointerException.
 Besides that, we found out that a client who is still in the login window gets an error when other clients have already begun with chatting.
 This NullPointer was also fixed by initializing the listening from a client to the chatroom after he leaves the login window.